Inductive Reasoning for Coinductive Types: Conats

-When a function is not inductive on the structure of any of its arguments, a common trick (sometimes called \textit{step-indexing}~\cite{ahmed2004semantics}) is to define it instead by induction on a separate $\nat$ argument (the \textit{fuel}), and then ensure that enough fuel is always provided for the function to complete its task.
-We can define fueled computations via the following $\mathsf{iter}$ construction that, starting from initial element $z$, repeatedly applies a function $f$ until exhausting the fuel.
+When a function is not inductive on the structure of any of its arguments, a common trick is to define it instead by induction on a separate $\nat$ argument (the \textit{fuel}), and ensure that enough fuel is always provided for the function to complete its task.
+We define fueled computations via the following `$\mathsf{iter}$' construction that, starting from initial element $z$, repeatedly applies a function $f$ until exhausting the fuel.

 \begin{definition}[\link{conat}{\cwpnatziter}{$\mathsf{iter}$}] For type $A$, $z : A$, $f : A \rightarrow A$, and $n : \nat$, define $\mathsf{iter} \: z \: f \: n : A$ by induction on $n$:

 \end{definition}